James-Kua/AwesomeDevOps/pages/technologies/redis.md

 For example, two instances, primary and secondary, have the identical replication ID but offsets that differ by a few hundred commands, meaning that if those were replayed on the instance that is just behind in offset, they would have the same dataset.
 Now if the replication IDs differ entirely, and when we are unaware of the previous replication ID (no common ancestor) of the newly demoted (and rejoining) secondary.
 We will need to perform an expensive full sync.

 Alternatively if we are aware of previous replication ID we can then reason about how to get the data in sync since we are able to reason about common ancestor they both shared and the offset is again meaningful for a partial sync.

+The reason why Redis instances have two replication IDs is because of replicas that are promoted to masters.
+After a failover, the promoted replica requires to still remember what was its past replication ID, because such replication ID was the one of the former master.
+In this way, when other replicas will sync with the new master, they will try to perform a partial resynchronization using the old master replication ID.
+This will work as expected, because when the replica is promoted to master it sets its secondary ID to its main ID, remembering what was the offset when this ID switch happened.
+Later it will select a new random replication ID, because a new history begins.

+When handling the new replicas connecting, the master will match their IDs and offsets both with the current ID and the secondary ID (up to a given offset, for safety).
+In short this means that after a failover, replicas connecting to the newly promoted master don't have to perform a full sync.

+In case you wonder why a replica promoted to master needs to change its replication ID after a failover: it is possible that the old master is still working as a master because of some network partition: retaining the same replication ID would violate the fact that the same ID and same offset of any two random instances mean they have the same data set.

 ## Redis Sentinel